Satan's Choice Motorcycle Club: The Alpha Club

 On 25 September 1967, Guindon held the first national convention of Satan's Choice at a farmhouse in Markham Township just outside of Toronto, which was also attended by the Vagabonds club.
-Attending the convention were the members from the chapters from Oshawa, Ottawa, Guelph, St. Catherines, Windsor, Montreal, Preston, Kingston, Peterborough, and Hamilton.
+Attending the convention were the members from the chapters from Oshawa, Ottawa, Guelph, St. Catharines, Windsor, Montreal, Preston, Kingston, Peterborough, and Hamilton.
 Amid much riotous drinking in a barn where the convention was being held, 23 police officers raided the barn about midnight, but came under a shower of empty beer bottles, forcing them to retreat.
-The police had not left behind any men to guard their cars which were parked outside of the barn, and as a result, while the police were being showered with bottles, some of the bikers had trashed the parked police cruisers, ripped out the radios and punctured their tyres, forcing the policemen to walk back to the station.
+The police had not left behind any men to guard their cars which were parked outside of the barn, and as a result, while the police were being showered with bottles, some of the bikers had trashed the parked police cruisers, ripped out the radios and punctured their tires, forcing the policemen to walk back to the station.
 At about 4:00 am, the enraged police returned with a greater force of 84 officers who engaged in a fierce brawl with the bikers.
 On their second attempt, the police had plastic shields that allowed them to advance on the barn despite the shower of empty beer bottles being thrown at them.
 The police arrested 55 bikers plus 9 women who also attending the party.
 The police smashed up the motorcycles of the bikers in retaliation for the damage done to their cruisers.
 Journalists who saw the scene the next morning described it as looking like a war zone.
 The incident at the barn in Markham attracted much media attention, as did the fact that the police seized at the barn a mixture of weapons such as sawed-off shotguns, handguns, axes and bike chains together with an immense quantity of alcohol and marijuana.
 Arrested together with Guindon at the barn were his second wife Barbara Ann and his right-hand man Howard Berry.